 Hydration is key!
 Water is the key source for our health, energy, happiness, etc. Without water, we will feel dehydrated, irritable, tired and un-motivated.

 Make sure to invest in a water bottle and keep it near you at all times.
-Dedicate yourself to drinking water throughout the day that you cannot be without one.
+Dedicate yourself to drinking water throughout the day that you cannot be without one to replenish water levels in your body.

 It’s such an easy and effective way to keep health at the forefront of your day when drinking multiple glasses of water.